DrFKNoble/c-_programming_tutorials/00_getting_started/03_installing_qt/README.md

 Left click on the "Install" button.

-When done, Qt Creator will begin installing.
+When done, Qt will begin installing.

 ## Step 11